Donald Halperin: Career

 Halperin was a member of the New York State Senate from 1971 to 1993, sitting in the 179th, 180th, 181st, 182nd, 183rd, 184th, 185th, 186th, 187th, 188th, 189th and 190th New York State Legislatures.
 In September 1993, he ran in the Democratic primary for New York City Public Advocate, but came in fifth among six candidates.
 On October 4, 1993, Halperin was appointed as New York State Commissioner of the Division of Housing and Community Renewal.
 He remained in office until the end of 1994.
 Afterwards Halperin practiced law in New York City.

-He was among those who, outnumbered 35 Republicans to 26 Democrat state senators, used a 23 day slowdown until concessions were made by the majority.
+He was among those who, outnumbered 35 Republicans to 26 Democratic state senators, used a 23 day slowdown until concessions were made by the majority.
 This was not the only time Halperin was involved in influencing outcomes.
 In 1971 the New York Civil Liberties Union ranked him the third most liberal member of the legislature's upper house.